liberland/laws/drafting/consolidated/police-law.md

 ### Article 5: Weapons

 #### Section 1: Weapons of Law Enforcement Officers
-1) Law Enforcement Officers, agents of Armed Agencies directly discharging police duties, shall be equipped with sidearms, other weapons, and defensive and offensive equipment.
+1) Law Enforcement Officers, agents of Law Enforcement Agencies directly discharging police duties, shall be equipped with sidearms, other weapons, and defensive and offensive equipment.
 They shall receive thorough training in the use of these weapons and equipment, as well as in combat tactics and strategy, particularly for urban combat or combat in other environments prevalent in their assigned District.
 2) Law Enforcement Officers shall prioritize the use of equipment that minimizes damage to property and non-lethal weapons, resorting to lethal means only when strictly necessary for protecting their own lives and health, or the lives, health, and property of others.
 3) Law Enforcement Officers shall be trained in first aid to provide assistance to those affected by their weapon use, including any injured bystanders.
 Injured bystanders shall be given precedence over the suspect when triage is necessary, but assistance shall be provided to the suspect whenever possible, at least to preserve their life, especially when more seriously injured than the bystander.

 #### Section 2: Weapons of Other Armed Agency Personnel
-1) Other Agents of Armed Agencies shall be equipped with sidearms and trained in their use for self-protection.
+1) Other Agents of Law Enforcement Agencies shall be equipped with sidearms and trained in their use for self-protection.
 They shall also be trained in combat tactics concerning combat in environments prevalent in their assigned District.

 ## Chapter 2: Policing Liberland
 ### Article 6: Liberland Community Watch